ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/7F RDMSD.md

 #### Arguments

 -   **const UByte** *B*: Bank in which the seed value is stored, or zero if *S* is specified as a literal value.
 -   **const UByte** *S*: Seed for the random generator, or address for the seed if *B* is non-zero.

 #### Description

-Seeds the random number generator used by [RANDOM][].
+Seeds the random number generator used by [RANDOM](99 RANDOM.md).
 The lower four bits of the arguments are used as the seed value by altering the offset used to take a value from the table of pseudo-random numbers.

-  [RANDOM]: 99%20RANDOM.md "wikilink"